 A furnace can leak water for several reasons.
 One possibility is a condensate leak, where the water released during the combustion process is not effectively draining away.
 This might be due to a blocked condensate drain line or a failing condensate pump.
 Another potential cause of water leakage from a furnace is a cracked heat exchanger, which can be responsible for water—as well as dangerous gases—coming out of the furnace.

 It is necessary to manage water leaks promptly to prevent further damage to your furnace.
-Consulting with a professional HVAC technician like the crew at Three Rivers Heating & Cooling is recommended to diagnose and resolve the issue successfully.
+Consulting with a professional HVAC technician like the crew at Three Rivers Heating and Cooling is recommended to diagnose and resolve the issue successfully.

 2. My Furnace Blows Cold Air/Not Blowing Hot Air